neondatabase/website/content/docs/serverless/serverless-driver.md

     npx vercel deploy
     ```

+### Additional configuration options

+The `neon(...)` function has configuration options for customizing the return format of the query function.
+See [Options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration), in the driver's GitHub repository, for information about those options.

 ## Use the driver over Websockets

-To use the Neon Serverless driver over Websockets, use either the `Pool` or `Client` constructors.
+To use the Neon Serverless driver over Websockets, use either the `Pool` or `Client` constructor.
 These constructors provide session and transaction support, as well as `node-postgres` compatibility.
-The full API guide for `Pool` and `Client` can be found in the [node-postgres](https://node-postgres.com/) docs.
+The full API guide for the `Pool` and `Client` constructors can be found in the [node-postgres](https://node-postgres.com/) documentation.

-When using these constructors, there are two key things you need to know:
+When using these constructors, there are two key points you need to know:

 - In Node.js and some other environments, there's no built-in WebSocket support.
-In these cases, supply a WebSocket constructor function.
+In these cases, you must supply a WebSocket constructor function.
 - In serverless environments such as Vercel Edge Functions or Cloudflare Workers, WebSocket connections cannot outlive a single request.
 That means `Pool` or `Client` objects must be connected, used, and closed within a single request handler.
-Don't create them outside a request handler; don't create them in one handler and try to reuse them in another; and to avoid exhausting available connections, don't forget to close them.
+Don't create these objects outside a request handler; don't create them in one handler and try to reuse them in another; and to avoid exhausting available connections, don't forget to close them.

 These points are demonstrated in the examples below.